Epsileer/Healthcare/README.md

 With the era of mobile apps , we think that a portable and fast version of codechef android app will surely help coder and programmer community to enhance their skills and schedule themselves for the challenges.

+Alibaba cloud server code folder has all php script for the backend notification It has also sql file codechef.sql